The Best Games for Kids with Autism Spectrum Disorder

 GIGGLES aims to provide edutainment products and services to all children including special needs children.
 We believe that everyone should have the privilege to Play and Play is essential to a child’s early development.
 Therefore, our goal is to create an environment that promotes love and inclusiveness, a place where Joy begins for families.
 We encourage children to play freely with one another developing social and physical skills thus stimulating their own intellectual development.

 Choosing the best educational games for a child, with or without autism spectrum disorder, does not end with just buying a toy.
-Other than the intrinsic benefits that play brings, time spent playing those games together will be more than beneficial for you and your child.
+Other than the intrinsic benefits that play bring, time spent playing those games together will be more than beneficial for you and your child.